Janmejay-Joshi/cryptic/README.md

 - Solve murder cases and mystries.
 - Interactive app
 - Hints are avialable for you.
-- User profile with orders
-- Admin product management
+- Admin Question management
-- Admin user management
+- Admin User management
-- Admin Order details page

 ## Usage